A Cow and an Egret Playing at the Ricefield

 The next morning found us chugging along the small town’s dirt roads, passing immense rice fields on our right and a slow moving duck-filled creek on the left.

 Moving on, we passed through a hanging bridge, not one built for aesthetics, but an authentic one made of makeshift materials; metal panels for floorings, construction steel as girders, and wiremesh as railguards.
-Even with such construction, it was pretty strong, as evident with motorcycles crossing its breadth every now and then.
+Even with such haphazard construction, it was pretty strong, as evident with motorcycles crossing its breadth every now and then.

 Passing through cramped pathways and sometimes crossing over someone else’s yards, the vista again opened up to a massive farmland.
-It seemed the whole of San Rafael is made up of ricefields and the houses are the exceptions rather than the rule of the land.
+It seems the whole of San Rafael is made up of ricefields and the houses are the exceptions rather than the rule of the land.

 This place is a refreshing sight from the usual concrete chaos of Manila.
 Here, the air is clean, trees stand everywhere, birds of different kind freely roam the skies and fields, and in lieu of the roaring jeeps are cows and carabaos, with the occasional hand tractors plying the rough roads.
 It was a very enjoyable non-touristy getaway.